Details For Lap Length In Column, Beam and Slab

-In this construction video tutorial, you will get some useful information on working out the overlapping length of steel for beam, column and slab.
+In this construction video tutorial, you will get some useful information on working out the rebar lap length for beam, column and slab.

 Lap length varies in column, beam and slab as follow :-